Return to "After the Formal Complaint" Main Page ||| Previous Document ||| Next Document

 As shown above, on March 2, 1998, my business phone line (462-3619) was identified as having a cable failure with the narrative "NAR 504AHCABFAIL E24K".

-When comparing the above document to the document on the previous page, it can be proven that Pacific Bell erased the trouble code "98" in three places, before providing it to me during Discovery.
+When comparing the above document to the document on the previous page, it can be shown that Pacific Bell erased the trouble code "98" in three places, before providing it to me during Discovery.
 This shows consciousness of guilt and criminal intent.
 The legal department would not have erased the numbers "98" from the above document unless the code was an indication of problems, and the legal department was trying to hide the evidence.

 Pacific Bell Attorney, Michelle Galbraith, obstructed justice by altering the document.
 She provided the above document on March 15, 2002.
 The document on the previous page was provided to me on January 29, 2002, before I began asking questions about the trouble code "98."